ciphercurve/valence-tendermintx/README.md

 > This is not the official TendermintX implementation and
 > all use is at own risk!

+>[!NOTE]
+> Currently the skip range is set to be unlimited.
+> Limiting it probably makes sense but this is not currently a priority.

 This document provides a comprehensive security comparison between two implementations of Tendermint light client verification:

 1. The reference implementation [TendermintX](https://github.com/succinctlabs/tendermintx)